-- The amounts that would have been paid to the member that are paid into a Section 125, 403(b) or 457 plan through a salary reduction agreement.
+- The amounts that would have been paid to the member and are paid into a Section 125, 403(b), or 457 plan through a salary reduction agreement.

 Payments made to the member in contemplation of or paid as a result of retirement can only total up to $2,000 dollars.
 These payments include:

 Fair market value for fringe benefits is not included (for example use of a take-home car, wellness rewards, and employee discounts).
 Even though these fringe benefits may or may not be valued on the W-2 for income tax purposes, they are not used in the PERF or TRF calculations.

 - PERF Indiana Administrative Code 35 IAC 1.2-5-5, revised and adopted by the Board in November 2016

 - TRF Administrative Code 35 IAC 14-2-10, revised and adopted by the Board in November 2016.

 A special death benefit was passed in 2015 by the Indiana General Assembly.
 Known as HEA 1080, the benefit covers a line-of-duty death in the amount of $225,000 for emergency medical service providers.
 As an employer, you may elect to purchase coverage at $100 per year for each of your employees.
 For more information please review these documents:

 - About the Hero's Honor Line of Duty Special Death Benefit

 - Hero's Honor Line of Duty Special Death Benefit Presentation